vguardbc/vguardbft/README.md

 ### Features and Workflow
 #### Membership Management Unit (MMU)
 V-Guard develops a Membership Management Unit (MMU) that keeps track of available vehicle connections and manages membership profiles.
 The MMU describes a membership profile that contains a set of vehicles as a **booth**.
-Below illustrates the management of booths (of size 4).
+Below illustrates the management of booths (of size 4) when vehicles are communicating via [Dedicated Short-Range Communication](https://en.wikipedia.org/wiki/Dedicated_short-range_communications).

 ![](./docs/booths.gif)